mkuthan/mkuthan.github.io/_pages/awesome.md

 When I found an interesting article or resource, if something opened my eyes I documented it here.

-* [JVM Anatomy Quarks](https://shipilev.net/jvm/anatomy-quarks/) - mini-post series, where every post is describing some elementary piece of knowledge about JVM internals by Aleksey Shipilëv
+* [JVM Anatomy Quarks](https://shipilev.net/jvm/anatomy-quarks/) - mini-post series, where every post is describing some elementary piece of knowledge about JVM internals by Aleksey Shipilëv.

 * [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) - Learning technique with flashcards to align to forgetting curves.